cpeditor/cpeditor.github.io/content/docs/preferences/file-path/_index.md

 Each rule is a pair of [regular expression patterns](../general/_index.md#regular-expression).
 The first regex matches a part of the problem URL, and the second pattern is a replacement pattern which is the default save path.

-When saving a file with problem URL, if the problem URL matches at least one regex in the rules, the default save path will be the replacement of the first matching regex.
+When saving a file with a problem URL, if the problem URL matches at least one regex in the rules, the default save path will be the replacement of the first matching regex.

 Here's an example of a rule: